List of active duty United States three-star officers

-There are currently 162 active-duty three-star officers in the uniformed services of the United States: 49 in the Army, 18 in the Marine Corps, 37 in the Navy, 46 in the Air Force, six in the Space Force, four in the Coast Guard, one in the Public Health Service Commissioned Corps, and one in the United States Maritime Service.
+There are currently 152 active-duty three-star officers in the uniformed services of the United States.
+There are 53 in the Army, 24 in the Marine Corps, 33 in the Navy, 33 in the Air Force, six in the Space Force, two in the Coast Guard, none in the Public Health Service Commissioned Corps, and one in the NOAA Commissioned Officer Corps.